User Types in Wrike

 -

-Limited users (collaborators) have fewer permissions and limited access to certain Wrike features.
+Limited Users (Collaborators, Viewers, or Contributors) have fewer permissions and limited access to certain Wrike features.

-Account owners and admins with permission to manage user types enabled can make changes to default user licenses and create new user types.
+The Account Owner and Admins with permission to manage User types can make changes to default User types and create new User types within the workspace.

 Note